JMB-Scripts/SAXS-Graphs/README.md

  - Extract data up to q=0.3 or up to 8/Rg.
  Calculate the integral of the product I(q)*q.
  - Calculation of VC, QR (quality factor) and MW (molecular weight).
- - calculation of the Mw from Porod using SAXSMOW approach with a cut at 8/Rg
+ - Calculation of the Mw from Porod using SAXSMOW approach with a cut at 8/Rg
  - Write data to text file.

  4. Summary file: